jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 (2) the second year, during which I was able to implement improvements to our tools, processes, and standard practices - and ended up re-architecting our data warehouse & ELT pipelines along the way.

-So let's meander in (mostly) chronological order.
+So, let's meander in (mostly) chronological order.

 ### tl;dr